 This suggests a flat battery or poor battery terminal or ground connections.
 Testing the battery and terminals is easy to do, and your issue may simply be a flat battery.
 A boost start is the fastest way to solve this problem.
 Use a donor vehicle, or alternatively, consider buying a jump pack.

-Using the picture above as a guide, put the jumper cables on in sequences 1, 2, 3, 4.
+Using the picture above as a guide, put the jumper cables on in sequences 1, 2, 3, and 4.

-Start your car and leave the cables attached and your car idling for a few minutes before removing.
+Start your car and leave the cables attached and your car idling for a few minutes before removing them.
 Now with the engine running, remove the cables in reverse order 4, 3, 2, and 1.

 However, it’s worth noting that a flat battery may be a symptom of a faulty battery or a battery drain, or of course, an interior light may simply have been left on overnight.

 Loose Battery Terminals & Grounds

 Loose or dirty battery terminals aren’t the most likely cause of the repeated clicking sound; a flat battery is, but checking the terminals is a simple, quick fix if it works.
-Look at the battery terminals, are they covered in corrosion (white crusty crud), if so, they need to be cleaned.
+Look at the battery terminals, are they covered in corrosion (white crusty crud)?
+If so, do they need to be cleaned?

 Are the terminals tight?
 Using a glove, check and see if the terminals are loose.
 Loose or damaged terminals will prevent power from flowing to the starter.

-The ground straps connect from the battery negative side to the chassis; check this connection is clean and tight.
+The ground straps connect from the battery’s negative side to the chassis; check this connection is clean and tight.
 The chassis has a second important ground strap from the chassis to the engine; check they’re tight, rust-free, and in good condition.
 Loose or damaged grounds will cause starter issues and it’s a common problem.

 OK, that’s the easy stuff checked; now, let’s look at the most likely cause of the repeated clicking sound.

 Checking The Battery

 The battery is, as you know, the most likely culprit, so let’s go ahead and check it first.
 Two tests are needed to conclusively test the battery – A voltage check and a Crank test.
 You’ll need a voltmeter to check battery readings.